200 W. Oak Street

 Current state law gives you the right to subdivide your land into 35 acre parcels without any county land use review.
 The Rural Land Use Process is a development process which offers landowners a new approach for developing the land without going through full subdivision review.

 The Rural Land Use Process does not change the zoning for these lands, nor does it take away the ability to do 35-acre development.
 Instead, the process gives incentives to encourage alternative development and help retain the rural and agricultural lands of Larimer County.
 This process is intended to be voluntary, user friendly, and flexible.

 Rather than rules, the process uses guidelines which allow the flexibility to tailor requirements to each unique piece of land.
 Land features that are of value to Larimer County residents are identified and efforts made to preserve them.
 Compared to other development processes, the Rural Land Use Process is less restrictive, faster, and more predictable in the outcome.

-This form is used for engineers to certify the design/construction of the roads and drainage for Rural Land Plans.
+This form is used by engineers to certify the design/construction of the roads and drainage for rural land plans.

 All road name signs and traffic control devices must conform to the standards in Chapter 4.10 and standard drawings 8, 9, and 10 of the Rural Area Road Standards.